anirudhadargar/Journal/README.md

+## 8th March
+- Meet with my manager.
+- Got access to jira and confluence.
+- Explored login/register using python flask.

 ## 7th March
 - Meet with my manager.
 I showed him the entire workflow of the library management system.
 - Stand up meet with all team members.